Lazy Thai-Peanut Chicken - tender chicken and veggies in a drool-worthy peanut sauce.🔽 JUMP STRAIGHT TO RECIPE🔽

 😉Hacks and hints

 - I am a huge fan of slow cooker liners.
 They are always optional, of course.
-Click here to see the liners I buy in bulk (which keeps the cost per item way down!)
+I buy my liners in bulk (which keeps the cost per item way down!)

 - Rice noodles are very easy to make by following the instructions on the package.
 However, I suggest making them just prior to serving.
 They will get soggier over time if they sit too long.

 - I always recommend using a meat thermometer - especially when making chicken.
 Chicken is safe to eat when it reaches an internal temperature of 165ºF.
-Click here to see my favorite one.
+My favorite one is easy to use!